Physical Education at Sir Francis Hill

 Improved physical literacy

-Children back on track with current year group learning
+Children on track with current year group learning

 Please be aware this year's curriculum plan is a working document.